Analytical Gaussian Process Cosmography: Unveiling Insights into Matter-Energy Density Parameter at Present: Conclusion

 Subsequently, leveraging $H_0$ observations, we further constrain the $\Omega_{\rm m0}$ parameter.
 Initially, we use GPR to compute $H_0$ directly from cosmic chronometer observations, yielding $\Omega_{\rm m0}=0.308\pm0.057$ for $H_0=67.2\pm4.7$.
 We then consider the tip of the Red Giant Branch (tRGB) observation, corresponding to $H_0\approx69.8\pm1.9$, resulting in $\Omega_{\rm m0}=0.285\pm0.038$.
 Finally, utilizing the SHOES measurement of $H_0$ ($H_0=73.2\pm1.3$), we find $\Omega_{\rm m0}=0.259\pm0.033$.
 Notably, the study reveals an inverse correlation between the mean values of $H_0$ and $\Omega_{\rm m0}$.

 In summary, this investigation confines the $\Omega_{\rm m0}$ parameter by integrating cosmic chronometers and growth rate observations, with or without additional Hubble constant measurements.
-Importantly, this is achieved in a completely cosmological model-independent manner, facilitated by the consistency relation governing the $\Omega_{\rm m0}h^2$ parameter, which aligns with the background FLRW metric and the first-order evolution of matter inhomogeneity in the Newtonian cosmological perturbation theory.
+Importantly, this is achieved in a completely cosmological model-independent manner, facilitated by the consistency relation governing the $\Omega_{\rm m0}h^2$ parameter.
+The model-independent methodology applied here, namely analytical Gaussian process cosmography, plays a crucial role in deriving constraints on $\Omega_{\rm m0}$ without reliance on specific cosmological models or parametrizations.
+By utilizing analytical Gaussian process regression to reconstruct cosmological observables, such as the Hubble parameter and growth rate, this approach ensures robust and interpretable results that align with the background FLRW metric and the first-order evolution of matter inhomogeneity in the Newtonian cosmological perturbation theory.